 Diabetic neuropathy: Can dietary supplements help?

-Eating a healthy diet is an important part of managing your diabetes and may help prevent its complications, including diabetic neuropathy.
-Tight blood sugar management might also help slow the progression of nerve damage.
+Eating a healthy diet is an important part of managing your diabetes, and it may help prevent diabetic neuropathy and other complications.
+Keeping your blood sugar under control may help slow the progression of nerve damage.

-Dietary supplements also may play a role in managing diabetic neuropathy, although more research is needed.
-Talk to your doctor before adding a dietary supplement because some may interfere with certain diabetes medications, and some can increase the risk of kidney problems.
+Dietary supplements may help reduce diabetic neuropathy symptoms, but more research is needed.
+Talk with your doctor before taking a dietary supplement.
+Some may interfere with certain diabetes medications, and some can increase the risk of kidney problems.

 Certain drugs may lead to a B-12 deficiency, including:

-- Stomach acid-reducing proton pump inhibitors (Prevacid, Prilosec, others)
+- Stomach acid-reducing proton pump inhibitors (Prevacid 24 HR, Prilosec OTC, others)

-- Stomach acid-reducing histamine (H-2) receptor antagonists (Tagament, Pepcid, Zantac, others)
+- Stomach acid-reducing histamine (H-2) blockers (Tagamet HB, Pepcid AC, others)

-The jury is still out on whether or not taking vitamin B-12 supplements can help treat diabetic neuropathy.
+It's unclear whether taking vitamin B-12 supplements can help treat diabetic neuropathy.
 Some small studies have shown a lessening of pain and other abnormal sensations.
-But, recent reviews of all of the research suggest that there's no significant benefit in taking B-12 supplements for diabetic neuropathy for people without a deficiency of the vitamin.
+However, for people who don't have a vitamin B-12 deficiency, taking B-12 supplements for diabetic neuropathy hasn't been shown to help.

 A vitamin B-12 supplement is generally considered safe when taken as directed.
 Natural sources of vitamin B-12 that you may include in your diet are fish, lean red meat and vitamin-fortified breakfast cereals.

-Alpha-lipoic acid, which is found in many foods, is an antioxidant — a substance the body can use to prevent or manage a tissue-damaging process called oxidative stress.
+Alpha-lipoic acid is an antioxidant found in many foods.
+Antioxidants are substances that the body can use to prevent or manage a tissue-damaging process (oxidative stress).
 Oxidative stress is a part of the diabetic neuropathy disease process.
-Alpha-lipoic acid also has been shown to reduce blood sugar levels.
+Alpha-lipoic acid also has been shown to lower blood sugar levels.

 Alpha-lipoic acid supplements are generally considered safe when taken as recommended.
-However, toxicity might occur if you take this supplement when you have a significant thiamin (vitamin B-1) deficiency.
-Don't use alpha-lipoic acid if you're a heavy user of alcohol.
+However, if you take this supplement when you have a significant thiamin (vitamin B-1) deficiency, alpha-lipoic toxicity might occur.
+Don't use alpha-lipoic acid if you're a heavy alcohol user.